Cryptography-for-Devs/Cryptography-for-Devs.github.io/README.md

 The second half of the course around asymmetric cryptography is not yet released.
 If the first half proves valuable to lots of developers, then I will work hard on the second half based on developers' feedback.
 All of it will remain free, forever :D

+Please follow me on Twitter, there you will receive updates on future releases and my future projects: https://twitter.com/vkwebdev

 <ol start="0">
     <li><a href="https://cryptography-for-devs.github.io/0-before-we-start/" target="_blank">Before we start (Do not skip this)</a></li>
     <li><a href="https://cryptography-for-devs.github.io/1-symmetric-key-encryption/" target="_blank">Symmetric key encryption</a></li>